 215-345-7020 ext.
 101

-Kris has over ten years of land-use planning and conservation experience.
+Kris has more than ten years of land-use planning and conservation experience.
 In addition to assisting with Heritage Conservancy’s grant writing and fundraising efforts, Kris works with municipalities and private landowners to protect land via conservation easements and fee acquisitions.
 Before joining Heritage Conservancy, she worked for the County of Bucks, administering three grant programs under its Open Space Program.
 Kris is a graduate of Kutztown University and the University of Pennsylvania, where she earned a Master of City and Regional Planning degree.

 Jeffrey L. Marshall

 215-345-7020 ext.
 113

 As President, Jeff leads the Conservancy’s principal mission-related initiatives including Lasting Landscapes, historic preservation, land protection negotiation, and high-level strategic master planning.
-Jeff has over twenty-five years of combined experience in land protection and historic preservation.
+Jeff has more than twenty-five years of combined experience in land protection and historic preservation.
 He is actively involved in administering the conservation easement and facade easement programs with expertise in the employment of protection strategies for significant resources.
 He gives public education programs and acts as a preservation advocate throughout the community.
 Numerous articles have been published on his endeavors in the preservation field.

 Mary Lou McFarland

 Senior Preservation Specialist

-Mary Lou founded The Conservancy of Montgomery County (CMC) and served as its president for over 20 years.
+Mary Lou founded The Conservancy of Montgomery County (CMC) and served as its president for more than 20 years.
 As part of Heritage Conservancy’s 2012 merger with CMC, she joined our staff in a leadership role.
 In this position, Mary Lou oversees the continual monitoring of eleven acquired conservation easements from CMC in addition to the conservation easements in Montgomery County already preserved by Heritage Conservancy.
 With an extensive background in historical research, she heads historic preservation projects in Montgomery County and surrounding areas as well.
 Mary Lou received her undergraduate from Indiana University of Pennsylvania and her Master’s degree from Ohio State University.

 215-345-7020 ext.
 108